NEWS AND INSIGHTS FROM FINTRX

-Single family offices have rapidly advanced over the past several years, reforming the way the ultra wealthy manage and allocate capital.
-While this transformation continues to add value for high net worth families and individuals around the world, this unprecedented maturation has also added a new level of complexity to an already murky space.
-In an effort to provide further color, we've summarized a number of common questions regarding single family offices.
-Continue reading for further insight...
+Single-family offices have rapidly advanced over the past several years, essentially reforming the way in which the ultra-wealthy manage and allocate their capital.
+Although this transformation continues to add value for high-net-worth families and individuals around the world, this evolution has also added a new level of complexity to an already murky landscape.
+In an effort to provide further color into the private capital markets, we have summarized a number of common questions regarding single-family offices.

-As opposed to single family offices who manage the financial affairs of one family or individual, multi-family offices provide financial services to a number of unrelated families or individuals.
+As mentioned above, single-family offices and multi-family offices mainly differ in the number of clients they offer services to at one time.
+Single-family offices support and manage one family or individual whereas multi-family offices provide a broader range of services to a number of families and individuals.
 This can range from just a couple of families to north of 50+.
-In addition, you will often see multi family offices that began as single family offices & morphed into MFO's as they slowly took in others to form increased infrastructure.
+In addition, you will often see multi-family offices that began as single-family offices and later expanded into multiple-family offices as they slowly took in others to form increased infrastructure and expertise.

-Like any vertical dealing with the ultra wealthy, single family offices are unique in their setup and structure, as they are entirely driven by the needs of the family.
-When it comes to the staffing procedures for a single family office, keep in mind this number differs greatly among all family offices.
-Some may start with one or two employees managing the family's affairs, and over time, may grow to have more than 50 employees.
-Again - there is no set number, as it depends on the specific desires of the family.
+Like any vertical dealing with the ultra-wealthy, single-family offices are unique in their setup and structure, as they are entirely driven by the needs of the family.
+When it comes to the staffing procedures for a single-family office, keep in mind this number differs greatly among all entities.
+Some start with one or two employees managing the family's affairs, and over time may grow to have more than 50 employees.
+Again, there is no set number, as it depends entirely on the specific desires of the family or individual.

 - Private Lawyers